-- Make sure you have someone with you at all times while building your igloo, so if it collapses, you won’t be trapped inside.
+- NEVER BUILD AN IGLOO ALONE!
+Make someone is with you at all times, so if it collapses, you won’t be trapped.

 - Use your plastic storage tub or mold to shape snow bricks.
-The size igloo you want to build will determine how many you need.
+The size of the igloo you build will determine how many bricks you need.
 Building igloos is hard work, so you may want to build one only big enough to accommodate two seated people.
 If you’re ambitious, try to build it big enough to lie down inside!

 - Now starting at one edge of the sink hole, flatten out a circular span of ground.
 A fun way to do it is by making a snow angel.
 This flat area should be the size you want your igloo to be.

 - Assemble snow bricks in a circle around the edge of the flattened ground.
 This is the base of your igloo’s walls.
 Make sure the igloo is accessible via the sink hole entrance.
 You may need to dig it out a bit more.

 - Stack another row of snow bricks atop the first, overlapping blocks and packing loose snow in the gaps as you build up and shape the walls into a dome.
 Be sure to leave small gaps here and there to allow air in, so you can breathe inside your igloo.

 - For the final brick or cap, you’ll need a brick slightly larger than the hole.
 Have your adult supervisor or friend help you set it in place.
 Now have one person go inside the igloo and wiggle and shape the brick to fit snugly.
 You may have to chisel it down a bit.